jadamsowers/trailhead/docs/SECURITY_AUTH.md

-# Scouting Outing Manager - Authentication & Authorization
+# Trailhead - Authentication & Authorization

 ## Overview

-This document outlines the authentication and authorization strategy for securing the Scouting Outing Manager application, with a focus on protecting the admin interface while keeping participant signup accessible.
+This document outlines the authentication and authorization strategy for securing the Trailhead application, with a focus on protecting the admin interface while keeping participant signup accessible.

 ## Authentication Strategy